Knot surgery formulae for instanton Floer homology II: applications

 for any large enough $n$.
-Explicitly, we have the following. \benu \item A square $C$ contributes two-dimensional subspaces for both $(\pm n)$-surgeries \item A staircase $C_l$ with $l< 0$ contributes a $n$-dimensional subspace for $(-n)$-surgery and a $(n+4|l|-2)$-dimensional subspace for $+n$-surgery. \item A staircase $C_0$ contributes a $n$-dimensional subspace for both $(\pm n)$-surgeries. \item A staircase $C_l$ with $l> 0$ contributes a $(n+4l-2)$-dimensional subspace for $(-n)$-surgery and a $n$-dimensional subspace for $+n$-surgery. \eenu Note that a figure-eight has one square and a staircase $C_0$ and the torus knot $T(2,2l+1)$ has a staircase $C_l$ and no square.
-Then the corollary follows from the dimension formulae in \cite[Theorem 1.1]{baldwin2020concordance} and \cite[Proposition 15]{Hanselman20surgery} for instanton and Heegaard Floer theory. \epf
+Explicitly, we have the following. \benu \item A square $C$ contributes two-dimensional subspaces for both $(\pm n)$-surgeries \item A staircase $C_l$ with $l< 0$ contributes an $n$-dimensional subspace for $(-n)$-surgery and a $(n+4|l|-2)$-dimensional subspace for $+n$-surgery. \item A staircase $C_0$ contributes an $n$-dimensional subspace for both $(\pm n)$-surgeries. \item A staircase $C_l$ with $l> 0$ contributes an $(n+4l-2)$-dimensional subspace for $(-n)$-surgery and an $n$-dimensional subspace for $+n$-surgery. \eenu Note that a figure-eight has one square and a staircase $C_0$ and the torus knot $T(2,2l+1)$ has a staircase $C_l$ and no square.
+Then the corollary follows from the dimension formulae in \cite[Theorem 1.1]{baldwin2020concordance} and \cite[Proposition 15]{Hanselman20surgery} for both instanton and Heegaard Floer theory. \epf